Mobile network testing blog

 So far, we have observed in tests that the one-way latency does not typically equal half of the round-trip latency.
 Therefore, it is important to test and verify both latency options in smart factories.

 Stay tuned for the next post in this series, explaining the different phases of network testing in smart factories and the corresponding test solutions.
-In the meantime, find educational videos and more information on our dedicated smart factory web page.
+In the meantime, find educational videos and more information on our dedicated private network testing web page.

 Related stories